will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 ### Convex

 [Convex](https://docs.convex.dev/database/advanced/occ) is not a database, strictly speaking, but is rather a full end-to-end framework for building database-backed applications in a convenient, all-in-one package.
 All of your application and infra code and configuration is essentially bundled together in one place, which provides nice opportunities for easily co-designing and optimizing these components together.
-They take a quite [opinioniated view on things](https://stack.convex.dev/not-sql), but have clearly put careful thought into how we might re-design modern application and data stacks without the baggage of (50 year old) SQL.
+They take a quite [opinioniated view on things](https://stack.convex.dev/not-sql), but have put careful thought into how we might re-design modern application and data stacks without the baggage of (50 year old) SQL.

 Their notion of transactions is called [mutations](https://docs.convex.dev/functions/mutation-functions) which are TypeScript functions that insert, update, or remove data from the database, and they execute transactionally.
 One of these looks something like the following: